barricklab/burden/README.md

 ### Metadata file format

-This is a tab-separated-values text file (TSV) describing the layout of wells and sample that you must create in a text editor or Excel for each plate that you want to analyze.
+This is a comma-separated values (CSV) or tab-separated values text file (TSV) describing the layout of wells and sample that you must create in a text editor or Excel for each plate that you want to analyze.

 Column Descriptions:
 * **well** - column (letter) and row (number) of the well on the microplate